Our Favorite Plants & Animals of the Bay

 Healing herbs, North America’s smallest butterfly, and a feathered friend with an arch-nemesis – these are a few of our Habitat Restoration Team’s favorite species that you can find along the Bay shoreline.
 Before you set off on the #BayDayTrailChallenge learn all about the plants and animals that call our region home.

-My favorite is Fleshy Jaumea, or Jaumea carnosa.
+My favorite species is Fleshy Jaumea, or Jaumea carnosa.
 This low-growing salt marsh plant is halophytic and has succulent leaves.
 It’s a vibrant green color that is easy to spot from some distance, and it has adorable little yellow flowers.
 Super cute and super squishy!

 -Rachelle Cardona, Restoration Program Manager